code-ng/Weather-Reporting-Comparator/README.md

 - Click on 'testng.xml' file and Run As - TestNG Suite
 - Alternate way is to click on pom.xml file and select 'Maven test'
 - Another alternate way is to open 'cmd' from the project location and execute - 'mvn test'
-- 'testng.xml' - files has 6 test files  divided into 2 sets - one set execute paralley and other in sequence
+- 'testng.xml' - files has 6 test files  divided into 2 sets - one set execute paralley and other in sequence.
+- Post execution result will be stored under 'test-output' folder